dfranx/SHADERed/README.md

 </p>

 ### Shader input variables
-You can create your own variables and edit their values.
-Those variables will be sent to a shader using a constant buffer.
-There are also a lot of built-in 'system' shader variables (elapsed time, window size, various view matrices, etc...).
+You can create your own variables and edit their values in real time.
+SHADERed also comes with lots of built-in 'system' shader variables (elapsed time, window size, various view matrices, etc...).
 <img src="./Screenshots/varmanager.jpg">

 You can also pin those variables.
-All pinned variables (from different shader passes) will be visible on a single window.
-You can edit them there easily and see your results in real time.
+All pinned variables (from different shader passes) will be visible on a single window and easily accessible.
+You can edit them there quickly and see your results instantly.
 <p align="center">
     <img width="230" src="./Screenshots/pinned.jpg">
 </p>

 You can change a shader variable value only for a specific 3D model/geometry item.
 No programming is required.
-Imagine passing a variable objColor with value (1,1,1,1) to a shader in a constant buffer.
-You can change that variable's value before rendering a specific item:
+You can change multiple variables for each item in the scene before rendering it.
 <p align="center">
     <img width="400" src="./Screenshots/itemvarvalue.gif">
 </p>